robang74/redfishos/Olf0/README.md

 Open the Jolla Store app and install the "File Browser" (by ichthyosaurus, originally by Kari) to check if the Jolla Store is working fine (you will need a file browser sooner or later, anyway).

-Advice for users of the Android runtime environment ("Android App Support"):<br />
+Advice for users of the Android runtime environment ("Android App Support"):

 Do **not** install any Android apps from the Jolla Store (those with their icons labeled with a small, overlaid Android, plus the line "Android app" atop their description), not even the app stores' client apps offered there (F-Droid, Aptoide "Store", Yandex etc.), otherwise you may later run into troubles when updating these apps.
 Background: Theoretically you may solely install Android apps from the Jolla Store (and never use any other Android store app, including the ones offered in the Jolla Store; only then updating APK cannot become an issue), which is not practically feasible due to the minimal and awkward selection of Android apps in the Jolla Store.

 ---